 The Okaloosa County Sheriff’s Office created its Special Response Team (SRT) in 1997 to address an ever-increasing level of criminal sophistication and violence and to be better prepared for contingencies.

-SRT consists of twenty full-time deputies who serve on a collateral duty basis.
+SRT is now a multi-jurisdictional team and includes team members from partner city police agencies and paramedics from Okaloosa Emergency Medial Services.
 SRT provides a coordinated response to critical incidents throughout Okaloosa County, and whenever requested, in other areas throughout the State of Florida.
-These incidents are wide-ranging and include hostage/barricaded gunman situations, high risk search and arrest warrant service, terrorist incidents, security operations, and response to civil disturbances.
-The team is equipped and trained to operate on water, and in urban and rural environments in both daylight and/or darkness.
+These incidents are wide-ranging and include hostage/barricaded gunman situations, high risk search and arrest warrant service, terrorist incidents and security operations, The team is equipped and trained to operate in urban, rural and water environments.

 As a part-time team, members continue to perform in an exemplary manner both in the performance of their assigned duties with the agency and assignments with the Special Response Team.